AtalelB/alx-pre_course/0x01-git/README.md

-Atalel;s second commit on git.
+Atalel's second commit on git.
+Atalel's commit on github.